dongts1995/Document/SW.md

 ### Qs 8:
 ❓ What time is the closing speech?
 What is the name of the speaker?

-`Yes sure.` The closing speech start from 2pm to 3pm, and the speaker is Kevin Smith, the conference director.
+`Yes sure.` The closing speech start at 2pm and end at 3pm, and the speaker is Kevin Smith, the conference director.

 ### Qs 9:
 ❓ I need about 10 minutes in the morning to make an important phone call?
 Do you think I'll be able to do that?